-- (a) For export by sea: - livestock must be inspected systematically both day and night to ensure the health and welfare of the livestock are maintained.

-- (i)(ii) CCTV monitoring (with audio).
-Live access to the control point in Australia and the LEIMT veterinarian on board.
-[CCTV will be phased in over three (3) years.
-A minimum of 1/3 of the vessels in each year.
-And the installations will be spread equally between cattle and sheep.] - (iii) a meeting must be held daily during the voyage to discuss all issues relating to the health and welfare of the livestock.
-This must include the Master and/or the Master's representative, accredited LEIMT stockperson and if on-board, the LEIMT veterinarian.
-A report to be sent to the control point in Australia each day.

-(b) For export by air, livestock must be checked to ensure health and welfare is maintained:
+- (a) For export by sea: - (i) livestock must be inspected systematically both day and night to ensure the health and welfare of the livestock are maintained. - (ii) a meeting must be held daily during the voyage to discuss all issues relating to the health and welfare of the livestock.
+This must include the Master and/or the Master's representative, accredited stockperson and if on-board, the veterinarian. - (b) For export by air, livestock must be checked to ensure health and welfare is maintained: - (i) where feasible; - (ii) within 30 to 60 minutes of commencement of the journey

-- (i) where feasible; - (ii) within 30 to 60 minutes of commencement of the journey - (iii) at least every two (2) to three (3) hours as conditions warrant; and - (iv) immediately prior to departure after any transit stops.
+- (iii) at least every two (2) to three (3) hours as conditions warrant; and - (iv) immediately prior to departure after any transit stops.